neutrons/hyspecppt/docs/source/gui.rst

 beam direction.
 This will generate a map of the angle between the polarization and momentum transfer :math:`\alpha_s`, or some relevant derived quantity.
 Currently we have implemented :math:`\cos^2\alpha_s` and :math:`(1+\cos^2\alpha_s)/2`.

-The user can position a cursor at a certain momentum and energy transfer, in order to test several possible polarization directions.
+The user can position a crosshair at a certain momentum and energy transfer position, in order to test several possible polarization directions.
 In the single crystal mode, the magnitude of momentum transfer :math:`|\vec Q|` is provided via lattice parameters and reciprocal lattice coordinates.
 In the powder mode, the user enters this quantity directly.